freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 QEMU has updated to latest privilege spec allowing us to bring up FreeBSD on it.
 The emulation is quite fast: it takes one second only to boot FreeBSD to single-user mode in QEMU: (https://www.youtube.com/watch?v=FnWpRBaWF18)

 Platform-Level Interrupt Controller (PLIC) driver was added.
 Interrupt support was converted to INTRNG.
-PLIC is used in QEMU for virtio network and block devices (full FreeBSD distribution can be booted in QEMU).
+PLIC is used in QEMU for virtio network and block devices.
+With these changes, a full FreeBSD distribution can now be booted in QEMU.

 Network virtualization support (VIMAGE) was fixed and enabled by default now.